 There’s nothing quite like the smell of freshly baked bread, and a loaf that you’ve made yourself tastes so much better than anything else.
 In this half day workshop you’ll learn all you need to begin baking your own loaves at home.
-Under the watchful eye of expert baker Sue Hudson, you’ll create a round of soda bread and a Sacrewell loaf from scratch and practice your kneading skills.
+Under the watchful eye of expert baker Sue Hudson, you’ll mill your own flour using a tabletop Mockmill, create a round of soda bread and a Sacrewell loaf from scratch, and practice your kneading skills.
 The bread that you bake will be yours to take home, as long as you can withstand the temptation to nibble on it.

 - materials for creating a Sacrewell loaf and a simple soda bread

 - instructions, advice and recipe notes from our expert, Sue

 - admission to Sacrewell for the day for the ticketholder

 This workshop is ideal for beginners.
 It is suitable for anyone aged 16 or over.
 Under 18s must be accompanied by a paying adult.